cheshire-cat-ai/api-client-py/docs/PluginsApi.md

 Install Plugin From Registry

-Install a new plugin from external repository
+Install a new plugin from registry

 ### Example